Supplementary Planning Documents (SPD)

 Houses in Multiple Occupation (HMO) and Article 4 Directions

-This means that a planning application is required to change the use of a dwelling house (use class C3) to a house in multiple occupation (shared houses occupied by between three and six unrelated individuals, as their only or main residence, who share basic amenities such as a kitchen or bathroom).
+This means that a planning application is required to change the use of a dwelling house (use class C3) to a house in multiple occupation (shared houses occupied as their only or main residence, by between three and six unrelated individuals who share basic amenities such as a kitchen or bathroom).

-The Article 4 direction is in wards where existing or future high concentrations of HMOs are considered likely to be harmful to the amenity or wellbeing of local residents and communities.
-As a result, the making of the Article 4 direction ensures that the issues and impacts arising from this form of development can be properly assessed through planning policy.
+The Article 4 direction applies to the following wards, where existing or future high concentrations of HMOs are considered likely to be harmful to the amenity or wellbeing of local residents and communities:

 Any house that was already in multiple occupation use before that can continue to be used as a shared house.

-Accessible version of the text of MA294 A4D River, Hotham & Marine Wards HMO Restrictions
+Accessible version of the text of MA294 A4D River, Hotham and Marine Wards HMO Restrictions

 Arun District Council